Board

 Renee Ardill

-Renne is a Director and Board Member appointed by the British Columbia Cattlemen’s Association (BCCA).
-She is a member of the Environment and Animal Health and Care Committees.
+Renee is a Director and Board Member appointed by the British Columbia Cattlemen’s Association (BCCA).
+She is a member of the Environment, Domestic Agriculture Policy and Regulations, and Animal Health and Care Committees.
 Her goals are to work with her fellow board members to create awareness in the government and consumers about the value of cattle grazing on the environment.
 Additionally, she hopes to help find sensible and workable solutions to the care and transport of livestock.

 Renee is a Past President of BCCA and currently President of the North Peace Cattlemen’s Association.
 Outside of the cattle industry, she is a Past President and long-time member of the Double H Saddle Club and served as arena director for her local rodeo.